 Therefore patients should be monitored for signs of suicidal ideation and behaviours and appropriate treatment should be considered.
 Patients (and caregivers of patients) should be advised to seek medical advice should signs of suicidal ideation or behaviour emerge.

 This drug must be administered slowly, at a rate not exceeding 50 mg/minute intravenously in adults.
 In neonates, the drug should be administered at a rate not exceeding 1-3 mg/kg/min.
-The response to phenytoin may be significantly altered by the concomitant use of other drugs (see 'Interactions with other Medicaments and other forms of Interaction').
+The response to phenytoin may be significantly altered by the concomitant use of other drugs (see section 4.5).

 In these patients, the drug should be administered at a rate not exceeding 25 mg/minute, and if necessary, at a slow rate of 5 to 10 mg/minute.